 Big Marine Park Reserve (Marine on St. Croix)

 There’s very little biking at Big Marine Park Reserve, as most of it is designated for preservation.
 The 1.5 mile paved trail would be great for families with young kids, though.
-It’s not maintained during the winter.
-Here’s the map.
+Make a day of it with a bike ride, beach time and a picnic.
+The trail isn’t maintained during the winter.
+Here’s the Big Marine map.

 Brown’s Creek State Trail (Grant to Stillwater)